SN 2021foa: the bridge between SN IIn and Ibn: Observations and Data Reduction

 \subsection{Radio Observations}

 The observing campaign of SN~2021foa was carried out using the Giant Meterwave Radio Telescope (GMRT), Pune, India in Bands 4 and 5 (PI: Poonam Chandra).
 There was no detection of the source on observations dated 11 January 2022 and 31 March 2022.
 Our rms obtained in Band 5 (1.265 GHz) and Band 4 (0.745 GHz) are 33 and 215 $\mu$Jy and the 3-sigma limits corresponding to the non-detections are 100 $\mu$Jy and 645 $\mu$Jy in the two bands.
 There was a nearby radio-bright galaxy with extended emission which was contaminating the SN location due to which our Band 4 rms are high.
 We also checked the Very-Large Array Telescope archive and did not find any detection of this source.
 The obtained radio luminosities at these phases for Band 5 and Band 4 are 1.455 $\times$ 10$^{26}$ erg sec$^{-1}$ and 9.385 $\times$ 10$^{26}$ erg sec$^{-1}$.
 Figure~18 of \cite{Gangopadhyay2023} shows the radio luminosity of a group of core-collapse SNe which includes SNe~IIn.
 We see that the minimum radio luminosity driving SNe~IIn are in between 10$^{27}$ - 10$^{29}$ erg sec$^{-1}$.
 We do expect a radio emission at a phase of 584 d (1st observation) if it were a SNe~IIn.
-However, given the fast decaying light curve of SN~2021foa, it's expected that the radio power will decrease, and thus, we get only radio upper limits.
+Previous cases of SNe 2006jd, 2010jl \citep{Chandra2012,Chandra2015} have shown radio lightcurves peaking between 500 d - 700 d post explosion.
+Radio emission in SNe IIn is expected to be synchrotron emission, initially absorbed mainly by free–free absorption, while X-ray, optical emission is likely to have a thermal, radioactive origin.
+So, even if we expect the radio lightcurves to peak for SN~2021foa, given the fast decaying light curve of SN~2021foa, it's expected that the radio power will decrease, and thus, we get only radio upper limits.